What’s New with the Foothills Pool Project?

 The contract with our construction management contractors, ASR, provides for a Guaranteed Maximum Price.
 This contains contingencies for additional time and unforeseen issues.
 With construction management and construction costs, the value of the contract is $1,03M.
 Our design contract is for $85K and the permitting effort is under $25K.
 This gives us a total cost for the repairs and enhancements on this project of $1.14M.
 Back in 2017, the Pool’s Conditions Report estimated the value up to $1,057M.
 This did not include the current plan to extend the mechanical room across the width of the Fitness Center and provide for additional Center space.
 With the increases in construction costs across Denver’s front range, we have managed to keep the cost of the project in line with expected construction cost increases.

 The project should be completed in five months.
 The swim team has made alternate plans for their practices.
-If you are a lap swimmer, please check with Suzy Barr for information on an option to use the pool at Mount Vernon this summer.
 The Fitness Center will remain open for much of the construction period.
 If you have any questions about the project and don’t find information on the webpage, just call or email the office.

 Archive: 2018 Pool Evaluation Meetings